Kezo Brown: Professional career

 In May 2018, Brown announced plans to join the Chicago Ballers of the Junior Basketball Association (JBA), a newly-formed alternative professional league to college basketball created by LaVar Ball.
 He was encouraged to make the decision after Tracy Dildy, who was fired by Chicago State after Brown committed, became head coach of the Ballers.
 However, Dildy was later replaced as head coach of the Chicago Ballers by former Chicago State assistant Eddie Denard.
 Brown signed a two-year, non-guaranteed contract in June.
 His father Marquis Brown, Sr. said, "It has been a big whirlwind.
 I think God has to put you through situations.
 Not everyone got this opportunity.
 We can name at least 10 players that would be happy to be in this situation."
 Brown recorded a career-high 46 points in a 125–117 overtime win over the Houston Ballers.

 Brown reportedly left the JBA for an opportunity to play in France.
 However, this opportunity never materialized and Brown stayed in the United States looking for additional opportunities to continue his career.

 On September 9, 2018, Brown reportedly signed with the Illinois Bulldogs of the American Basketball Association (ABA), a semi-professional league in the United States.
 Brown did not play in the ABA for the Bulldogs and in late 2019 joined a team in China's Wildball League.

 In March 2019, Brown was shot five times outside a store in the South Side of Chicago.
 After the shooting, Brown's father started his own ABA team, the Chicago Angels.
-In his first game back after recovery, Brown posted a 31-point 11-assist performance as the Angels defeated the Libertyville Vipers 149–110.
+In his first game back after recovery, Brown posted a 31-point, 11-assist performance as the Angels defeated the Libertyville Vipers 149–110.
+He later played with the Angels when the team joined the Pro Basketball Association in 2021.
+Brown also played for the Chicago Ballers of the Premier Basketball League in 2022, reaching the championship game.

+Brown signed with the Ensenada Lobos of the Mexican Circuito de Baloncesto del Pacífico (CIBAPAC) ahead of the 2022 CIBAPAC season.